 Fig. 3: Electrical analogy of dissipations due to processes which occur in series during interface motion.
 The resistors in series are the hurdles to the motion of the interface, the voltage the driving force and the current the interface velocity.
 The way in which voltage (driving force) is dissipated as a function of current (velocity) across each resistor is different.
-There is one interface so all processes must yield the same velocity, as indicated by the identical current passing through all the resistors. and in any other process (such as solute trapping) determining the motion of the interface.
+There is one interface so all processes must yield the same velocity, as indicated by the identical current passing through all the resistors.
+Following on from this analogy, the available free energy can be partitioned into that dissipated in diffusion ahead of the interface, a quantity expended in the transfer of atoms across the interface, and in any other process (such as solute trapping) determining the motion of the interface.